Madagascar, southern Africa brace for more tropical storms

 Mukolwe echoes the alerts given late last year by the U.N.’s Intergovernmental Panel on Climate Change which warned of dire weather-related hazards for Africa’s islands and coastal nations.
 Madagascar was projected to face frequent arid spells and droughts while at the same time be hammered by strong tropical cyclones.
 This paradoxical pattern of droughts and cyclones is exactly what the Indian Ocean island has suffered so far this year.

 Tropical storms have battered eastern Madagascar and the central capital, Antananarivo, even as the southeastern part of the island experienced its worst drought in 40 years, according to the World Food Program.
-The agency appealed for urgent food aid for more than 1.1 million people in the Fianarantsoa area.
+The agency appealed for urgent food aid for more than 1.1 million people in southern Madagascar in the Anosy and Androy regions.

 Africa’s islands and coastal cities are at risk of more extreme weather in the coming years, according to the U.N.’s intergovernmental panel on climate change.
 Slightly more than 50 major African cities are exposed to severe climate-related threats posed by sea level and air temperatures rise, the panel warned in a report.